merveenoyan/awesome-osml-for-devs/README.md

 - [Stable Diffusion XL Inpainting](https://huggingface.co/spaces/diffusers/stable-diffusion-xl-inpainting): An application that can do inpainting when given a text prompt and an image.

 ## Computer Vision

+### Tools

+- [Supervision](https://supervision.roboflow.com/latest/): Reusable computer vision tools.
+Whether you need to load your dataset from your hard drive, draw detections on an image or video, or count how many detections are in a zone.
+You can count on us!

 ### Models and Demos